opentable/slate/source/index.md

-number | **Optional.** The phone number for the diner for this reservation type | **Optional.** The phone type for the diner for this reservation country_code | **Optional.** The phone type for the diner for this reservation email | **Optional.** The email address of the diner.
-This field will only be present if the diner has opted into email marketing for OpenTable. web_reso_notes | **Optional.**  Notes submitted by the diner along with this reservation guest_reso_notes | **Optional.**
+number | **Optional.** The phone number for the diner for this reservation type | **Optional.** The phone type for the diner for this reservation country_code | **Optional.** The phone type for the diner for this reservation transactional_email | The email address of the diner for sending transactional email.
+This field can only be used for email marketing if opt_in_for_restaurant_marketing is set to **true** opt_in_for_restaurant_marketing | Whether transactional_email can also be used for marketing web_reso_notes | **Optional.**  Notes submitted by the diner along with this reservation guest_reso_notes | **Optional.**